This post may contain affiliate links. Please read my disclosure policy for more details.

-This refreshing lemon couscous salad with chickpeas is super easy to prepare and makes a delicious last-minute meal, side dish, or great to take to a potluck.
-It’s a no-brainer!
+This refreshing lemon couscous salad with chickpeas is super easy to prepare and makes a light yet delicious vegan meal or side dish, also perfect for potlucks and BBQs.
+And it’s ready in not time!

 Essentially, it’s just the kind of meal I’m craving during this hot summer weather.
 It’s light, full of juicy tomatoes, cucumber, chickpeas and brighten up by a flavorsome lemon dressing.

 Firstly, the average cooking time for couscous is about 5 minutes, as easy as making a cup of tea.
-In those 5 minutes, you can chop cherry tomatoes, cucumber, and open a can of chickpeas.
+In those 5 minutes, you can cut your cherry tomatoes, cucumber, and open a can of chickpeas.
 Pour over the dressing, lemon zest, toss, and taste.
 You’re done.

 Fresh, tasty, and convenient, this lemon couscous salad tastes delicious, it keeps for days and you can customize it as much as you want!